nuttytree/ESPHome-Devices/components/tuya_light_plus/README.md

 * Double clicking the dimmer while off can be configured to leave the light in an off or on state.
 * Adds an option to configure action(s) to run when the dimmer is double clicked while on (this double click always turns the light off otherwise you get strange flash when double clicking).
 * Allows you to "link" other light(s) in Home Assistant that will be controlled by this dimmer (on/off and level).
+* Can add a sensor to report current power usage based on a configured wattage of the lights it controls.
+Currently this reports the specified wattage regardless of the dimmer level (my lights run at the max level 95% of the time so for me this is pretty accurate).
+Eventually I want to determine approximately what the dimmer level to power reduction ratio is so that it can more accurately report the power.

 ## Setup